 When you start Qt Creator, it opens to the Welcome mode, where you can:

-- Open recent sessions and projects
+- Open recent sessions

 - Create and open projects

 - Open tutorials and example projects